leods92/Retinizr/README.md

 When DOM is ready, call Retinizr with `Retinizr()`.
 You may do that by adding the function at the end of the `body`.

 ### Images
-Add CSS class `hires-image` (or set a custom class in Retinizr's options) to all `img` elements you want to provide a high resolution version.
+Add CSS class `js-retinizr-image` (or set a custom class in Retinizr's options) to all `img` elements you want to provide a high resolution version.
 Don't forget to set images' physical width and height.
 There are more options available, read further.

 For example: